tanaymukherjee/Dissecting-Yelp-Dataset/README.md

 For this next part, you will attempt to answer the question: are the (written) reviews generally more pessimistic or more optimistic as compared to the overall business rating.
 ```

-- [ ] This module is not starterd yet
+- [ ] This module is under progress

 ## Part 4: Should the Elite be Trusted?